Groups & Workshops

 How to join:

-For counseling groups: Contact us at 612-624-3323, email us at [email protected] or talk to your SCS counselor to schedule a groups screening/information meeting with group facilitators to learn more.
+For counseling groups: Contact us at 612-624-3323, or [email protected] or talk to your 1:1 SCS counselor to schedule a groups screening.

 Educational Workshops